a) 1970-75 on the implementation of a European Company

 In a companies list, a company can appear more than once, so that an interest group can have more than one seat on the same supervisory board. ..."

-- „A person entitled to vote has 1 vote for the companies list of an interest group.
-An interest group has for each company of its companies list a separate candidates list.
+- "A person entitled to vote has 1 vote for the companies list of an interest group.
+An interest group has for each company of its companies list a separate list of people to fill the SB‑seats.

 - None of the three groups dominates the others.